Wrecked would be funny all on its own. But as a parody of the hit sci-fi series Lost, it’s absolutely brilliant.

 Wrecked could get old very quickly.
 The entire premise is that being stranded on an island with strangers is hell, a la Samuel Beckett.
 I’ve only watched two episodes, so I can’t say whether or not the show can continue to mine comedy out of this premise.

 Wrecked could also get boring if it follows the Lost storyline too closely.
 Surprises will be hard to come by if it hits all the Lost milestones, like the Others and the smoke monster.
 On the other hand, watching Wrecked rip up the confusing, disappointing finale to Lost would be well worth my time.

 Thanks for reading!
-Sign up for my newsletter to get new blog posts before they’re published.
-As a thank you, I’ll throw in a free guide to Netflix with hundreds of secret codes.
+Sign up for my newsletter to get a free Guide to 75 Binge-Worthy TV Shows.